Yashchaudhary-7105/Pulse-chat-app/README.md

 ## 🚀 Deployment

-This application is configured for deployment on Render.com:
+I've configured this application for seamless deployment on Render.com:

 1. **Connect your repository** to Render
 2. **Set environment variables** in Render dashboard
 3. **Deploy** - Render will automatically build and deploy

-The `render.yaml` file contains the deployment configuration.
+The `render.yaml` file contains my custom deployment configuration for production.

 ## 🤝 Contributing

+While this is my personal project, I welcome contributions and suggestions:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)